BunsDev/iMO/README.md

 between `winner`s as the medium for  payouts...

 `deux` (2x [APR]((https://x.com/hexonaut/status/1789072324614050035))) is a way to automatically flip `work`,
-think of it as the famous Allen Iverson cross-overs...
+think of it as the famous Allen `IVERSON` cross-overs...
 from long to short or [vice versa](https://www.instagram.com/p/CnPsieFKzRQ/) at the moment that
 it would have otherwise been liquidated, or `clutch`